tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/operators.md

 ### Operator (NOT) BETWEEN
 **v1.0.0**

+The **BETWEEN** operator provides a concise way to specify range conditions in KSQL queries, making it useful for filtering data based on a range of values.

-KSqlOperatorExtensions - Between - Constrain a value to a specified range in a WHERE clause.
+`KSqlOperatorExtensions.Between` - constrain a value to a specified range in a WHERE clause.

 ```C#
 using ksqlDB.RestApi.Client.KSql.Query.Operators;